Zinc Spray Metallizing

 Zinc spraying of the clean, dry surface must be completed by skilled workers and should take place within four hours after preparation or prior to development of visible oxides.
 Spraying should also be done in horizontal overlapping lines, which yield a uniform thickness more consistent than the crosshatch technique.
 The zinc coating can be sealed with a thin coating of low viscosity polyurethane, epoxy-phenolic, epoxy, or vinyl resin.
 The details of the application sequence and procedures can be found in ANSI/AWS C2.18-93.
 The application of zinc spray can be done either in the galvanizer's plant or at the job site.
 In addition, if high humidity conditions exist during spraying, adhesion may be degraded.

 Final Repaired Product

-The renovated area shall have a zinc coating thickness at least as thick as that specified in ASTM A 123/A 123M for the thickness grade required for the appropriate material category.
+The repaired area must have a zinc coating thickness at least as thick as that specified in ASTM A123/A123M for the appropriate material category.
 These thickness measurements should be taken with either a magnetic or an electromagnetic gauge for best results.
 The plain zinc sprays or the sprays with aluminum additives both provide a good match for newly galvanized, bright surfaces.
 Finally, the surface of the sprayed zinc coating should be free of any lumps, coarse areas, and loose particles.